dividuum/info-beamer/doc/manual.md

 perfectly valid to do part of your nodes logic in an external script (for example to fetch data from twitter), write the data to a file and use the `info-beamer` to visualize the content.
-Instead of files you can also use UDP, OSC or TCP to update you node from any language.
+Instead of files you can also use UDP, OSC or TCP to update your node from any language.

 ### Where is the Windows/OSX version?